Semai-Mirac/Semai-Mirac/README.md

 - 🖖🏻 Hi, I’m Semai Miraç
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning pyton and html
-- 💞️ I’m looking to collaborate on ...

 <!---
 Semai-Mirac/Semai-Mirac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.